RhyanRodriguez3/SQL-Guide/README.md

 Table of contents below.

-In a data engineer role, the hardest part is data cleansing because I need the technical aptitude to tell sql what I want it to do.
-I want to have full control of the language to manipulate data.
-I want to know how to create my own syntax to solve problems.
+I am increasing my technical skills and documenting.
 Currently, <br />

-- I feel comfortable with reading the language and vaguely understand what's happening on the back end.
+- I feel comfortable reading the language and vaguely understand what's happening on the back end.
-- I feel comfortable with data cleansing.
-These came from YT tutorials exposure.
+- I feel comfortable with data cleansing from YT tutorials exposure.

 - I'm not used to translating problems to SQL queries.
 What can help me with that?
+- I understand that data is used to paint a broader picture of the entire problem and I know how to present them to execs.
+The data storytelling is my main passion and strength.
-- If I got my own dataset, it would help me craft data that execs might want to see.
-I think that's the best I can do at this point.
-The goal is to get up and walking, then when I'm at the environment I can get to running.
+- The goal is to get up and walking, then when I'm in the environment I can get to running.
 So I have to get used to problems.
 WHAT I HAVE TO GET USED TO RN is attempting to solve problems with vague ass direcitons.
 I can do this through YT tutorials.
+I should find YT tutorials which go over questions you'd ask in real life of the data and then I know how to

 ---